cs1302uga/cs1302-api-app/README.md

             function (e.g., a username, password, or API key).** Your app may incorporate *your* API keys, if needed, as described in the appendix of the project description.

         2.  **You must access the APIs that you use directly.** This means that you must not use any service that enables indirect access to an API that you pick.
 Such services (e.g., Rapid API) often provide a common request/response interface to multiple APIs that are not authored by the service provider.
-        3.  **Clarification regarding APIs provided by [API Ninja](https://api-ninjas.com/api):**
-            The instructors recognize that the APIs accessible via the API Ninjas service are authored by API Ninjas themselves.
-Students may use an API from API Ninjas as one of their APIs so long as their use of that API meets the other project requirements -- if more than one API from API Ninjas is used, then only one of them can count.
-We will do our best to update our replies to any relevant Piazza posts about this.

     3.  **You are responsible for dealing with rate limits imposed by the APIs that you use.** Many APIs have a limit on the number of